Building a Machine Learning Model to Estimate Insurance Premiums

 - Health Score plays a critical role, possibly due to its impact on risk assessment.

-- Marital Status has moderate influence, likely because they somehow correlate with income stability and insurance needs.
+- Marital Status has moderate influence, likely because it somehow correlates with income stability and insurance needs.

 - Since Previous Claims and Customer Feedback are the top predictors, collecting accurate and detailed historical claim data and customer feedback could enhance model performance.

 - Since Annual Income, Credit Score, and Health Score play significant roles, insurers could offer targeted pricing based on these variables.
-This leads to a problem of segmenting customers based on financial & health data
+This leads to a rising problem of segmenting customers based on financial & health data.

 - The significance of year suggests that premiums might fluctuate seasonally, making it beneficial to explore time-series adjustments.